 In almost all cases, our answer is “it depends, and it requires an analysis into your business goals.”
-The analysis starts with aligning on what a CDP is, what it isn’t, and how it can solve unique data segmentation challenges in the healthcare industry.
+The analysis starts with aligning on what Data Cloud is, what it isn’t, and how it can solve unique data segmentation challenges in the healthcare industry.

 CDPs solve data and engagement challenges.
 At the highest level, these challenges include: